mavlink/mavlink-devguide/en/services/ftp.md

      - `size` = The size of the `data`.
 1. The operation is then repeated at different offsets to download the whole directory listing.
    > **Note** The offset for each request will depend on how many entries were returned by the previous request(s).
-1. The operation completes when the GSCs requests an entry index (`offset`) greater than the number of entries.
+1. The operation completes when the GCS requests an entry index (`offset`) greater than or equal to the number of entries.
    In this case the drone responds with a [NAK](#error_codes) containing [EOF](#EOF) (end of file).